wso2/docs-choreo-dev/en/docs/references/pricing.md

 The Choreo free tier allows you to execute 5,000 [steps](#what-is-a-step) per month, limited to a maximum of 3 components.
 If you exceed the free tier, your application cannot make any additional requests to Choreo.

 #### Pay As You Go (PAYG)
 Pay As You Go is a flexible usage-based payment plan.
-While the first 5,000 steps are free per month, Choreo will charge you $0.005 for each additional step, for example, $5 for 1,000 steps based on your usage per month.
+While the first 5,000 steps are free per month, Choreo charges you $0.005 for each additional step based on your usage per month.
+For example, for 1,000 steps Choreo charges you $5.

-Let’s say you have used a total of 12,500 [steps](#what-is-a-step) for a particular month, your monthly usage for that month under the PAYG plan will be:
+Let’s assume you have used a total of 12,500 [steps](#what-is-a-step) for a particular month, your monthly usage for that month under the PAYG plan will be:

     Chargeable steps usage: 12,500 - 5,000 = 7,500
     The total charge for the usage: 7,500 * $0.005 ($5 for every 1,000 steps) = $37.50